Uzo-Felix/isolines/README.md

 - Customizable contour levels
 - Handles coordinate system peculiarities and data gaps
 - Ensures closed polygons for GIS operations
+- **Tile-based processing** for integration with WMTS and other tile services
+- Incremental isoline construction as tiles arrive

 ## Usage